What Does Potassium Do for Your Body?

 - Muscle & Nerve Function: Supports muscle contractions and nerve signals.

-- Heart Health: Ensures regular heart rhythms and reduces heart disease and stroke risk.
+- Heart Health: Potassium helps maintain regular heart rhythms and may lower the risk of heart disease and stroke.

 - Physical Performance: Prevents cramps, and boosts strength and coordination.